 In no way is trying a parrilla a “touristic thing” as this is how the Argentinians BBQ, and they BBQ a lot!

 There are a few places to try a Parrilla in El Chalten but you can go past a place called Parrilla Argentina!

 This is the top-rated place on TripAdvisor and the meat here is delicious.
 The meals are very cheap and come in one or two-person options depending on how hungry you are (or if you’re with friends).

 There are a few animals everyone wants to see when in El Chalten.
 Pumas, condors, huemuls, and woodpeckers!

-But in all honesty, I really wanted to see a woodpecker and I was lucky enough to see two, a female and male!
-You can see woodpeckers in any of the forest areas around El Chalten and if you look on any of the trees you’ll be able to see where they’ve been by the huge holes they peck!
+But in all honesty, I really wanted to see a woodpecker and I was lucky enough to see two, a female and a male!
+You can see woodpeckers in any of the forest areas around El Chalten and if you look at any of the trees you’ll be able to see where they’ve been by the huge holes they peck!

 Surprisingly they aren’t that shy and don’t seem too afraid of humans.
 If you want to spot one too be sure to keep an ear out because you’ll likely hear them before you see them!

 The hike to Laguna Torre is the most common place to find woodpeckers, especially if you go first thing in the morning before all the other hikers are around.